 A gingival abscess, or gum abscess, forms on the surface of the tissue at the gum line of the teeth (gingiva).
 This is often a result of external damage to the gum, for example from food entering the gumline or penetration from a toothpick.

-This type of abscess occurs deeper into the gum pockets.
+A periodontal abscess occurs deeper into the gum pockets.
 Since there is nowhere for pus to drain, the abscess spreads into the surrounding tissue and jaw bone.

 These begin in the soft tooth pulp, usually as a result of decay deep inside the tooth.
 Once tooth decay has eroded the protective enamel and dentin of the tooth, bacteria can invade the nerves and tooth pulp (a condition known as pulpitis).

-Pus from this infection may appear at the gum line of the tooth, but more commonly it ends up in surrounding tissue which becomes inflamed.
+Pus from this mouth infection may appear at the gum line of the tooth, but more commonly it ends up in surrounding tissue which becomes inflamed.

 - Gum disease (gingivitis)